Rescued Tortoise and Pet Dog Become the 'Best of Friends'

 But Larry the African spurred tortoise was the runt in a group of four, and he was getting savagely attacked by the other males in his enclosure as they vied for the affections of a female.

-When Hill and her children saw Larry getting pushed around they complained to his keepers, but they said they wanted to let nature sort it out.
-Still, Hill eventually convinced the center to allow her to take Larry home with her to stop the bullying.
+When Hill and her children saw Larry getting pushed around they complained to his keepers, who said they wanted to let nature sort it out.
+Hill eventually convinced the center to allow her to take Larry home to stop the bullying.

-Hill describes herself as a passionate animal lover, and her home in Palos Verdes is in a constant rotation of a variety of rescued animals, including eels and lobsters she’s bought from seafood restaurants to save.
-“We’ve got around thirty animals right now,” says Hill.
+Hill describes herself as a passionate animal lover, and her home in Palos Verdes is in a constant rotation of rescued animals, including eels and lobsters she’s bought from seafood restaurants to save.
+“We’ve got around 30 animals right now,” says Hill.

 “When we first brought Larry home he was in self-defense mode, just trying to flee to the fence any chance he got,” she says.